ridi/pay-backend/README.md

 [Link](https://s3.ap-northeast-2.amazonaws.com/ridi-pay-backend-api-doc/master/api.html)

 ## Deploy
-- We are using travis ci and github releases for deploy.
-For details, please refer to `.travis.yml`.
+- We are using github actions and releases for deploy.
+For details, please refer to `.github/workflows/main.yml`.